 In its filing with the Commission, the MSRB included statements concerning the purpose of and basis for the proposed rule change and discussed any comments it received on the proposed rule change.
-The text of these statements may be examined at the places specified in
+The text of these statements may be examined at the places specified in Item IV below.
+The MSRB has prepared summaries, set forth in Sections A, B, and C below, of the most significant aspects of such statements.

-The EMMA Dataport Manual for Primary Market Submissions describes the requirements of MSRB Rule G-32 for underwriters to submit primary offering disclosure documents and information to EMMA and gives instructions for making such submissions.
+4 The EMMA Dataport Manual for Primary Market Submissions describes the requirements of MSRB Rule G-32 for underwriters to submit primary offering disclosure documents and information to EMMA and gives instructions for making such submissions.
 Rule G-32 requires that such submissions be made as set forth in the EMMA Dataport Manual.